 The many types of aid fall into three categories: gift, loan and work.

 Gift Assistance from the Federal Government

-FEDERAL PELL GRANTS vary based on financial need with the maximum for a full-year, full-time award being $5,920 in 2017-18 (subject to change for 2018-19).
+FEDERAL PELL GRANTS vary based on financial need with the maximum for a full-year, full-time award expected to be $6,195 in 2019-2020.
 Individual awards are determined based on federal formula.
 Payment is calculated for full-time enrollment (12 or more credits per semester), three-quarter-time enrollment (9-11 credits per semester), or half-time enrollment (6-8 credits per semester).
 Students enrolled less than half-time may also be eligible.
-To be considered for a Federal Pell Grant, the results of your valid aid application (FAFSA) must be received while you are still enrolled.
+To be considered for a Federal Pell Grant, the results of your valid aid application (FAFSA) must be received while you are still enrolled and you must complete all verification requirements within deadlines.
 Students enrolled in summer courses may be entitled to Federal Pell Grant funds.
 Students with a baccalaureate degree are not eligible

 FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are available to students who show exceptional financial need and, normally, who are eligible for a Federal Pell Grant.
 These grants are partially federally funded, but awarding is controlled by the University.
 Because funding is limited, priority is given to students who complete the FAFSA by June 1, list Buena Vista University, and have exceptional financial need.
 The selection policy is available from the Office of Financial Assistance.